billhails/CEKF/docs/lambda-conversion.md

 # Lambda Conversion

-This is the stage after type checking where we desugar and rewrite the input into something close to the lambda calculus, which then becomes input to the final A-Normal form conversion to generate the structures that are used to generate the bytecode which is input to the CEKF machine
+This is the stage before type checking where we desugar and rewrite the input into something close to the lambda calculus, which then becomes input to the final A-Normal form conversion to generate the structures that are used to generate the bytecode which is input to the CEKF machine